How I stopped making silly mistakes in JEE test series

 Ignoring these units leads you to wrong options!
 Thousands of students are making this same mistake every year.
 To never fall prey to such silly mistakes, you should make a habit of converting these units into standardized units (With some exceptions, like Km/hr speed unit).
 Here’s a table of basic physical quantities and their SI units.

 |Electric current||Ampere (A)|

 3. Write neatly on supplement papers.

-You will get 32-page long supplement sheet to do your calculations in JEE main and advanced exams.
+You will get a 32-page long supplement sheet to do your calculations in JEE main and advanced exams.

 It makes perfect sense to make silly mistakes in dirty rough-work.
 Loads of things are going through your mind during the exam time.
 Adding such dirty work only increases complexity.
-Good handwriting is not necessary, but writing neatly is definitely a good habit.
+Good handwriting is not necessary, but writing neatly is a good habit.
 The more organized your thoughts are, the better you perform during the exam.

 One last point, Neatly writing your calculations not only reduces your chance of making silly mistakes.
 It gives you the chance to quickly go back and re-check where you went wrong in your calculations.

 Other miscellaneous hacks

 - Do the calculations in variable form as long as possible before substituting the numerical values.
 You can always verify the last formula with dimensional analysis if none of the answers are matching.

 - Read the Instructions.
 JEE changes pattern every year.
 Sometimes questions have -2 negative marks instead of -1.
 Check how NTA gives you AIR based on your percentile from here.